The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

+The three {\it geometric/ad hoc} model types just discussed all describe a quasi-static torus, i.e., they do not include mechanisms to account for changes on decadal timescales.
+However, as presented in Section~\ref{sec:torus-growth}, the hot dust emission strength has gradually increased over two decades, whereas in the previous $\sim$ 4 years it had been decreasing \citep{okny99}.

 Possible physical insights into this behavior can be gained from {\it physical} models.
-In fact, the AGN torus is expected to live in a violent environment featuring both inflow and outflow, a dynamic aspect that emerges in various hydrodynamical simulations \citep[e.g., see references in][]{Netzer2015}.
-The simulations of \citet{Wada2012} are particularly interesting since they include most possible processes and provide many details.
-In their model, after considering both stellar and AGN feedback, the circumnuclear torus is established as a dynamic structure dominated by turbulence and transitory density enhancements (i.e., ``clumps'') embedded in a smoother gas distribution; the density contrast between the components is a factor of a few.
+In fact, the AGN torus is a violent environment featuring both inflow and outflow, a dynamic aspect that emerges in various hydrodynamical simulations \citep[e.g., see references in][]{Netzer2015}.
+After considering both stellar and AGN feedback, the simulations of \citet{Wada2012} establish the circumnuclear torus as being dominated by turbulence and transitory density enhancements (i.e., ``clumps'') embedded in a smoother gas distribution.
+The density contrast between the components is a factor of a few.
 They predict turbulence and winds continuously lifting significant amounts of material off the torus, which would naturally explain long term trends such as the growing (and variable) hot dust emission, as well as the maintenance of the polar dust.

-In the same picture, the torus should consist of a disk that is optically thick to the nuclear UV emission, but with turbulence continuously lifting gas and dust out of the plane where it is exposed.
-This can explain why the dust is always at or near its sublimation temperature, but also why there is little or no dust in the variable component at temperatures modestly below that temperature (i.e., it explains why the variations in K-band are not reflected in those at 10 $\mu$m).
-The reported persistent component at $\sim$ 700K in Section~\ref{sec:non-var-comp} might be the disk itself rather than material exposed by turbulence.

-Observationally, evidence for a turbulent torus with outflow/inflow signatures has been seen in a few nearby AGNs at submm and mm wavelengths.
+Evidence for a turbulent torus with outflow/inflow signatures has been seen in a few nearby AGNs at submm and mm wavelengths.
 With the high-spatial resolutions achieved by long-baseline interferometry, water maser emission in Circinus galaxy and NGC 3079 shows a compact structure with possible signatures of outflows \citep{Greenhill2003, Kondratko2005}.
 ALMA observations have revealed a turbulent circumnuclear structure with complicated dynamical motions in NGC 1068 \citep[e.g.,][]{Garcia-Burilo2016, Garcia-Burilo2019, Gallimore2016, Imanishi2018} and some other AGNs as well \citep[e.g.,][]{ah2018}.